columbiaspace/lioncub-fsw/README.md

 make generate
 ```

-Then, and everytime you change code, run
+Then, and every time you change code, run

 ```shell
 make build